Walt Disney World Dining Plan & Tables in Wonderland

 |2 soft drinks @ $3 each|

-So we were ahead even before we got our quick service meals and snacks.
+It used to be that just the two table-service dinners would put you ahead on the dining plan, but you can see that now we have $74.34 left, and four counter-service meals, four snacks and two refillable mugs left.
+If you pencil in about $16 for a counter-service meal and $4 for a snack, we have about $80 worth of food remaining.
+We value the mug at $0 because we never use them and aren’t interested in taking them home.
+So for us, the dining plan is basically a wash.
 Also, we realize we are probably not typical of those who use the Dining Plan.
-If a quick service lunch and a table service dinner (or a Character breakfast) each day suits your dining pattern, you like dessert and you drink a soft drink or coffee with each meal, you’ll almost certainly come out way ahead with the Dining Plan.
+If a quick service lunch and a table service dinner (or a Character breakfast) each day suits your dining pattern, you like dessert and you drink a soft drink or coffee with each meal, you’ll probably come out roughly even with the Dining Plan.

 The other element of the Dining Plan that is hard to evaluate is its impact on your ability to relax.
 It helps you enjoy your vacation and worry less about the cost.
 When you know you can order any entrée and any dessert on the menu, that’s just plain – well, fun.